simonbrewer/bclake/README.md

 Hydrological simulations based on SWAM cellular automata model

 Ver.
-1 20181218
+2 20181231

 - Version with CRU 10m climatology
 - Extract CRU, with rhum + tmin and tmax (from tmp + dtr)
-- Make daily using splash code
+  - Convert to daily using splash code
-- Run splashf
+  - Run splashf including sunlight hours
-- Run CRWE
+  - Run CRWE to get open water evaporation
+- Extract/resample to model DEM

+To do :

 - ------- UPDATE SWAM CODE --------
 - Check and modify dewpoint temperature calculations

-- Need to simplify the climate calculations - do on CRU grid first ?
+## Methods

+  1. Run/modify 'getClimDailyGrid.R' to extract cru data and calculate daily forcings PRE, PET, EVP and CN.
+[Condensation is not yet used]
+  2. Run/modify 'reGrid.R' to resample forcing data onto the DEM used for the hydrological model
+  3. Run/modify 'runSwam*.R' to calculate the hydrological flow